mirror/dd-wrt/src/router/rsync/rsync.1.md

     This option will cause the source files to be listed instead of transferred.
-This option is inferred if there is a single source arg and no destination specified, so its main uses are: (1) to turn a copy command that includes a destination arg into a file-listing command, or (2) to be able to specify more than one source arg (note: be sure to include the destination).
-Caution: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
+This option is inferred if there is a single source arg and no destination specified, so its main uses are:

+    1. to turn a copy command that includes a destination arg into a file-listing command, or
+    2. to be able to specify more than one source arg.
+Note: be sure to include the destination.

+    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
 For example:

     >     rsync -av --list-only foo* dest/

-    Starting with rsync 3.1.0, the sizes output by `--list-only` are affected by the `--human-readable` option.
+    Starting with rsync 3.1.0, the sizes output by `--list-only` are affected by the [`--human-readable`](#opt) option.
 By default they will contain digit separators, but higher levels of readability will output the sizes with unit suffixes.
 Note also that the column width for the size output has increased from 11 to 14 characters for all human-readable levels.
 Use `--no-h` if you want just digits in the sizes, and the old column width of 11 characters.

     Compatibility note: when requesting a remote listing of files from an rsync that is version 2.6.3 or older, you may encounter an error if you ask for a non-recursive listing.
-This is because a file listing implies the `--dirs` option w/o `--recursive`, and older rsyncs don't have that option.
+This is because a file listing implies the [`--dirs`](#opt) option w/o [`--recursive`](#opt), and older rsyncs don't have that option.
 To avoid this problem, either specify the `--no-dirs` option (if you don't need to expand a directory's content), or turn on recursion and exclude the content of subdirectories: `-r --exclude='/*/*'`.

 0.  `--bwlimit=RATE`

     This option allows you to specify the maximum transfer rate for the data sent over the socket, specified in units per second.
-The RATE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g. "`--bwlimit=1.5m`").
+The RATE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g. `--bwlimit=1.5m`).
 If no suffix is specified, the value will be assumed to be in units of 1024 bytes (as if "K" or "KiB" had been appended).
-See the `--max-size` option for a description of all the available suffixes.
+See the [`--max-size`](#opt) option for a description of all the available suffixes.
 A value of 0 specifies no limit.

     For backward-compatibility reasons, the rate limit will be rounded to the nearest KiB unit, so no rate smaller than 1024 bytes per second is